microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-ota.md

-# Use IoT DevKit AZ3166 with IoT Hub to make OTA firmware update
+# Use IoT DevKit AZ3166 with IoT Hub to make OTA (Over-the-Air) firmware update

 You may need to update the firmware on the devices connected to your IoT hub.
 For example, you might want to add new features to the firmware or apply security patches.
 In many IoT scenarios, it's impractical to physically visit and then manually apply firmware updates to your devices.